 Dr. Timothy Tilton, a town magistrate, had taken up a position inside the building.
 Tilton opened the window and shouted that the crowd was breaking the law.
 He then began calling out the names of the agitators he recognized.
 Faced with the threat of prosecution, the crowd dispersed and the school survived.

-The anti-prohibition forces, led by Ben Porter and Jacob Trussell, next turned to Town Meeting for help.
-They drafted a resolution declaring the academy a "nuisance" and directing a committee to remove it at town expense to a location to be chosen by selectmen.
+The anti-abolition forces, led by Ben Porter and Jacob Trussell, next turned to Town Meeting for help.
+They drafted a resolution declaring the academy a “nuisance” and directing a committee to remove it at town expense to a location to be chosen by selectmen.

 The resolution declaring Noyes Academy a nuisance passed at Town Meeting, and work moving the school was to commence on August 10.